How Much Does It Cost To Pigeon Proof Solar Panels

 How much does it cost to Pigeon Proof Solar Panels?

-The cost of pigeon proofing solar panels depends on what company you use however, a company such as ourselves who have done over 4,000+ installations currently charge £499 inc VAT.
-This is an offer which ends on 31st March.
-There is no work for you to do all you have to do is call us on 0800 088 6392 or via our contact page.
+The cost of pigeon proofing solar panels depends on what company you use however, a company such as ourselves who have done over 4,000+ installations currently charge £499 inc VAT, including a ten-year warranty.
+There is no work for you to do all you have to do is call us on 0800 088 6392 or via the form on our contact page.